yujinakayama/atom-lint/README.md

   'clang':
     'path': '/path/to/bin/clang'
     'headerSearchPaths': ['/path/to/include','/path2/to/include']
-    'addConfigToDiscoveredFlags': true # If you want to add defaults to discovered project-specific clang flags 'coffeelint':
+    'mergeAtomLintConfigIntoAutoDiscoveredFlags': true # If you want to add defaults to discovered project-specific clang flags
+  'coffeelint':
     'path': '/path/to/bin/coffeelint'
   'csslint':